could never decide on a career. His father always told him “one

 consumption and living on less.
 She was

-interviewed in Life Learning Magazine in 2007 and then
+interviewed in Life Learning Magazine and then

 wrote this follow-up